 If you are selling laptops, for example, you should promote your ads in technology and high-tech related keywords.
 Most importantly, you have to advertise your product with “buying keywords”, such as, buy a laptop and similar things.

 If you try to copy Google and use the term “free laptops”, for example, you will get lots of clicks and nothing as sales.
-So, you are just buying not targeted traffic from Google, and the most dangerous thing is that no one of these people will buy from you.
-It’s simple, because they’re looking for free stuff and not buying them.
+So, you are just buying not targeted traffic from Google, and the most dangerous thing, is that no one of these people will buy from you.
+It’s simply, because they’re looking for free stuffs and not buying them.
 So, why wasting your hard-earned money there?

 Let’s take an easy example, when you search for “Free Domain” which is a popular searched keywords combinations, you will see something like the following search result that will be different from region to another, but just take it as an example.